SangsooNam/sangsoonam.github.io/_posts/2019-01-15-random-related-posts-in-jekyll.md

  Auto-regeneration: disabled.
 Use --watch to enable.
 {% endhighlight %}

 Now, you can see the correct related posts.
-Although this brings a better result, this is quite slow. **In my case, it takes 36 times slower than normal build.** Moreover, this has a bigger problem if you host your blog on Github Pages.
+Although this brings a better result, this is quite slow. **In my case, it takes 36 times slower than normal build.** Moreover, this has a bigger problem if you host your blog on GitHub Pages.

-## Problem on Github Pages
+## Problem on GitHub Pages

 **Simply, GitHub Pages does not support the `lsi` option when generating sites.** There is no clear reason but I guess the performance is one of them.
 As you saw, it is much slower than normal build.
-Github Pages is currently free and LSI uses resource a lot.
+GitHub Pages is currently free and LSI uses resource a lot.

-Github Pages acts differently depending on source types: Jekyll and HTML.
+GitHub Pages acts differently depending on source types: Jekyll and HTML.
 For Jekyll, it will generate a site and deploy it.
 For HTML, however, the source will be just deployed without a generation stage.
 Generally, `gh-pages` branch is used for the HTML source.
 It means that you can use the LSI if you push a locally generated site and change the source type.
 However, you need to push a generated site every time by yourself.

 ## Random Related Posts

-There are some techniques to solve this Github Pages limitation by utilizing Jekyll tags or categories.
+There are some techniques to solve this GitHub Pages limitation by utilizing Jekyll tags or categories.
 [One](https://alligator.io/jekyll/related-posts-in-jekyll/) shows recent posts in the same category.
 [Another](https://blog.webjeda.com/jekyll-related-posts/) calculates the number of matched tags.
 Those are doable but I'm looking for more a content-based suggestion like LSI without manually generating a site.
 Until that, I think random posts could be okay in terms of exploring posts.
 Some might be actually relevant for readers.

 {% highlight java %}
 {% raw %}